iterate-ch/docs/mountainduck/interface.md

 Changes from the server are not immediately visible.
 The directory listing in the file browser may become outdated when another application adds, removes, or modifies files on the server.

 Choose *Reload* from the context menu in _Finder_ or _Windows Explorer_ to refresh the directory listing.
-On Windows, you can also use the _FN → F5_ key in _Windows Explorer_ to refresh the file listing.
+On Windows, you can also use the _F5_ key in _Windows Explorer_ to refresh the file listing.

 ```{note}
 Mountain Duck periodically polls for changes for open folders in _Finder_ or _Windows Explorer_ about every minute in both _Online_ and _Smart Synchronization_ connect modes.
 Enable the *Index Files* option in [*Preferences → Sync*](preferences.md#index-files) to allow new files on the remote storage to be detected periodically for previously opened directories regardless of any open window for the folder in _Finder_ or _Windows Explorer_.